The NRO Number Council comprises 15 people, three from each of the five RIR regions.

 Any individual may be nominated with the exception of staff members of any RIR.
 Self-nominations are permitted.

 When a nomination is received, the APNIC Secretariat will contact the nominee to confirm their willingness to serve on the NRO NC.
 If a nominee is not contactable via email or does not respond, then their nomination will not be confirmed and they will not be eligible for election.

-Each year the APNIC Secretariat will publish a timetable for the election no less than nine weeks prior to the NRO NC Election.
-The published timetable will be authoritative for the NRO NC Election held in that year.
+Each year the APNIC Secretariat publishes a timetable for the election no less than nine weeks prior to the NRO NC election.
+The published timetable is authoritative for the NRO NC election held in that year.